djego/planets/README.md

 # planets
-API rest of planets of our Solar System info based of NASA
+Consume a API rest of planets of our Solar System info based of NASA